 Our school council works hard to make changes and improvements to Thistle Hill and the way we do things.
-They listen carefully to their classmates and look around for anything that they feel could be done differently and make suggestions about what to do.
+They listen carefully to the children in their classes, look around for anything that they feel could be done differently within our school and make suggestions about what to do.
 They work closely with the Senior Leadership Team and the Headteacher to make Thistle Hill the best it can be!

 Some of their recent projects;

 - Created a pupil voice school development plan.